pwp-app/wechat-share-page/README.md

 This is a standalone wechat share page based on Vue 3 and Vite.

+The design of this project followed the official design guide from Wechat.

 ## Usage

 1. Clone this project and install dependencies with `npm@7`.